 In the user interface, follow Assets → Activity → LDAP → Servers.
 Under Top SASL Authentication Mechanisms, click Simple and then Records.
 If you want to see if this is a serious problem (passwords used in clear text), you can download the PCAPs for inspection.
 Check out the video below to see a quick demo, showing how easy this is.

-Providing easy-to-access visibility into your environment is something every network detection and response (NDR) solution should do, in addition to detecting threats on the network.
+Providing easy-to-access visibility into your environment, even into encrypted LDAP traffic, is something every network detection and response (NDR) solution should do, in addition to detecting threats on the network.

 ExtraHop Reveal(x) offers excellent visibility to help you identify and remove risk.
 In addition to LDAP passwords sent in the clear, Reveal(x) can help you find: